greatxue/coding_language/cpp_tut/0_cpp_overview.md

 Edited by [Kevin (Zhongkai) Xue](https://greatxue.cn/).
 For correspondence, kindly reach out at [greatxue33@gmail.com](mailto:greatxue33@gmail.com).

 Please use this under the [**MIT**](https://opensource.org/license/mit/) License.
-For content with original authors, adhere to their respective licenses.
+For contents with original authors, adhere to their respective licenses.